Photo Credit: David Cappaert, Bugwood.org

 Also known as: Tansy, stinking Willie, tansy butterweed, staggerwort, ragwort, stinking davies, stinking ninny

 Tansy ragwort poses a serious threat to livestock.
-Every part of the plant contains alkaloids that cause damage to livestock’s livers when ingested.
+Every part of the plant contains alkaloids that damages livestock’s livers when eaten.
 This damage is cumulative and irreversible and can kill affected animals.
 It is a biennial and forms a rosette during its first year of growth before growing a flowering stem the second year.

 |Life Cycle:||Biennial (life cycle lasts two years)|